Call for Chapter Proposals

 The central theme that chapters must focus on is disinformation, fake news and foreign influence operations immediately prior to and during elections that have taken place in the years 2016, 2017, 2018, 2019 and 2020 in East Asia.
 Chapters on Japan, Hong Kong, South Korea, Taiwan as well as chapters on China’s influence operations targeted at elections and political activities in these countries are encouraged.

-The chapters can analyse the Indonesian situation as follows:
+The chapters can analyse the East Asia situation as follows:

 Submit your abstracts to Mr. Yawee Butrkrawee at firstname.lastname@example.org

 Selected chapter proposals will be invited to submit a full chapter of 6000-8000 words.
+Each chapter submission will incur an editorial fee of USD$300.
 Click here for more details.

 Editors: James Gomez and Yasuko Hassall Kobayashi

-For examples of Asia Centre recent publications see links below:
+For examples of Asia Centre’s recent publications see links below:

 National Human Rights Institutions in Southeast Asia: Selected Case Studies